kondratyusha/cse15l-lab-reports/lab-report-week-1.md

 ## 1. Install Visual Studio Code

-Install Visual Studio Code for your operating system.
+Install Visual Studio Code for your operating system,  following the instructions to download and install it on your computer.

+When Visual Studio Code is installed, you will see a window that looks like this.

 [Visual Studio Code](https://code.visualstudio.com/download)